 Once the needles are in, you'll rest quietly for about 20 to 30 minutes, or have light conversation depending on what you personally prefer.
 When it's time, they'll remove the needles—this part is quick and painless.

 During and after your first treatment, you might notice different things.
 Some people feel immediately relaxed or even a bit sleepy.
-Others feel energized and clear-headed.
-You might feel warmth spreading from where the needles were placed, or notice muscles releasing tension you didn't realize you were holding.
-Sometimes people feel emotional—lighter, or like they've let go of something they were carrying.
-All of these are normal responses.
+Others feel energised and clear-headed.

-It's generally recommended to drink plenty of water after treatment and take it easy for the rest of the day if you can and chill out.
+It's recommended to drink plenty of water after treatment and take it easy for the rest of the day if you can and chill out.
 Skip the intense workout or heavy drinking session right after your appointment—give your body space to respond to the treatment.
-Pay attention to any changes you notice over the following days, as this information helps your practitioner adjust future sessions.
+Pay attention to any changes you notice over the following days.

 Acupuncture tends to work best when it's part of how you take care of yourself overall.
 Think about the basics—how you're sleeping, managing stress, eating, moving your body, staying hydrated.
 Your practitioner might offer suggestions in these areas, not to overwhelm you with another to-do list, but to support what's happening in your sessions.